Are you looking for the best places to stop on a Vancouver Island road trip? We’ve got you covered!

 Cathedral Grove is another great, easily accessible roadside attraction.
 It’s home to some of the oldest trees in Canada, and a flat loop trail allows you to walk among the tall Douglas firs, Western Hemlocks, and Western Red Cedars.

-Hole in The Wall is a unique water feature that is human-made as there’s an old pipeline here.
+Hole in The Wall is a unique water feature that is man-made as there’s an old pipeline here.

 I wouldn’t exactly call this attraction a waterfall, but there’s a rock wall with a hole in it, and water flows through the hole.
 It’s in a captivating natural setting.